istio/istio/DEV-CONVENTIONS.md

       - Must use lowerCamel case for Go package names.

+      - Must not use camel case for file names, e.g. type `DeviceAllocator` should reside in `device_allocator.go` or in `deviceallocator.go`.

       - Please consider parent directory name when choosing a package name:

           - `adapters/factMapper/tracker.go` should say `package factMapper` not `package factmapperadapter`.